bsd/dbt-arc-functions/pull_request_template.md

 # Pull Request for dbt-arc-functions

+- [ ] Open the pull request as a draft so that you can run tests against the code and inspect the files in the Files view of the Pull Request interface in Github.

+- [ ] Once you're satisfied, convert the draft into an open Pull Request by clicking "Ready for Review" near the bottom of this page.
+You should not make any changes to the code except in dire emergency once you've converted from draft, so make sure you're really satisfied.

+- [ ] Add two of the principal contributors to this PR for review.
+Currently, the principal contributors are @dmbluestate , @Frydafly , and @ryantimjohn.

 - [ ] We've divided our PR templates into Macros, Utils and Docs PR requests.
 Delete the ones you're not using.
 ### Macros (delete if not using)